 Our instructor (also the owner of Smoking Pot) fields our questions about life in Cambodia.
 He's remarkably frank, sharing stories from life in Cambodian refugee camps on the Thai border in the 1980s to tales of Cambodia's current transitional travails.
 AIDS is a growing problem in Cambodia.
 People’s denial of the existence of the disease and refusal to get tested only make the problem worse.
 He tells stories of infected sex tourists who come to Cambodia and pass the disease knowingly to others, including a close friend of his who recently died.
 A sad byproduct of tourism.

-After covering NGOs, marriage, life in a Thai refugee camp, government corruption and cooking, we resume the pounding of chili peppers, galangal (ginger), lemongrass, garlic and kaffir lime leaves into a smooth and spicy amok (traditional Khmer fish curry cooked in coconut milk) curry paste with our mortars and pestles.
+After covering NGOs, marriage, life in a Thai refugee camp (similar story to our motorbike driver), government corruption and cooking, we resume the pounding of chili peppers, galangal (ginger), lemongrass, garlic and kaffir lime leaves into a smooth and spicy amok (traditional Khmer fish curry cooked in coconut milk) curry paste with our mortars and pestles.
 Freshly grated coconut turns to coconut cream with a soft squeeze of our hands and blends nicely with the freshly made aromatic paste sizzling away in iron pans atop kerosene tanks.

 With our instructor's guidance, we all produce more-than-worthy amoks – in appearance, smell and taste.
 We cook two more dishes – a spicy curry-based stir-fry and a sour soup, but the amok proves the crowd-pleaser and among some of the best we’d tasted during our Cambodian travels.